Skip to Main Content

 Developing a clear and concise thesis or research question will help you to focus your research and your writing.

-• Write out your thesis statement or question in one clear sentence
+• Write out your topic, thesis, or research question in one clear sentence

 • Use a thesaurus, think of historical or taxonomy terms, terms from textbooks, go broader or more narrow